Commitment to Responsible Peat Use

 Beyond this, many distillers are already engaged in the active restoration of peatland that goes beyond their potential obligations relating to their peat extraction sites.
 In the past number of years, the industry has conducted many such restoration projects – some of which can be learned about below – with many more in various stages of planning.

-The SWA itself has now begun to increase its own monetary support towards the delivery of peatland restoration.
-Building on previous activity, which included providing funding to support the work of the Ugie Peatland Partnership in the North East and sponsoring the IUCN Peatlands Conference, we’ll continue to engage with leading NGOs and government bodies enmeshed in peatland restoration through regular review and discussions on ongoing restoration projects, and the potential for collaboration.
+This builds upon previous activity by the Association which included providing funding to support the work of the Ugie Peatland Partnership in the Northeast and sponsoring the IUCN Peatlands Conference.
+Furthermore, we’ll continue to engage with leading NGOs and government bodies enmeshed in peatland restoration to understand how we can support ongoing restoration projects and to assess the potential for collaboration.

 This will not only ensure that the Scotch Whisky industry is aligned with those most knowledgeable of Scotland’s peatlands, but that the SWA can offer effective guidance to our expanding membership on how to best engage in peatland restoration in years to come.